Melanoma is a kind of

 You can get melanoma by

 spending too much time in the sun.
-Too much sun exposure causes normal skin cells to become
+Too much UV radiation from sun exposure causes normal skin cells to become

 abnormal.
 These abnormal cells quickly grow out of control and attack the